 Roswell stretches along the slow-moving waters of the Chattahoochee River; the banks of which provide ample spots to catch a sunset.
 Walk out on the Roswell Riverwalk Boardwalk which comes out over the river in some parts and stretches over marshy areas in others.

-Find it: Don White Memorial Park: 925(B) Riverside Rd, Roswell;
+- Don White Memorial Park: 925(B) Riverside Rd, Roswell

 There are few things better than watching a sunset when surrounded by nature.
 The Chattahoochee Nature Center in Roswell offers this opportunity during the summer months.
 Whether its date night canoe trips on the Chattahoochee River, or concerts and after-hours events, the sunset is always the star of the show.